 The farm’s physical address is 12900 Steveston Highway which makes it a 25-minute drive from the ferries and about a 10-minute drive to Steveston.
 The farm and its market are also just a short distance from Deas Island Regional Park and the George Massey Tunnel, and a 10-minute drive from Ladner.

 The market is usually open seven days a week between 9:00 am and 7:30 pm from mid-spring until the end of the year.
 It’s closed from Christmas until Easter.
-Exact dates for 2022 are TBC as of late February.
+As of the summer of 2023, it’s open daily from 9:00 am until 8:00 pm.

 Produce Market and Wine Tasting

 Open since 1978, the market at Richmond Country Farms sells a variety of local, fresh produce.
-They offer pretty much everything that can be grown in BC – from pears, apples, berries and melons to corn, peppers, zucchinis, carrots, cucumbers and a whole lot more.
-Their prices are generally very reasonable.
+The market offers pretty much everything that can be grown in BC – from pears, apples, berries and melons to corn, peppers, zucchinis, carrots, cucumbers and a whole lot more.
+Prices are generally very reasonable.

 Country Vines Winery is located adjacent to the parking lot at Richmond Country Farms.
 All grapes are grown on the farm vineyard, which was planted in 2011.
-The winery produces and sells four wines: Pinot Gris, Back Forty White 2015, Back Forty White 2016 and Back Forty Bubbly.
-They also offer free tastings of all their wine options on site.
+The winery produces and sells multiple wines.
+They also offer tastings on site.

 The tasting room at the winery is open Sunday to Thursday from noon to 7:00 pm and on Friday and Saturday from noon to 8:00 pm.